deckarep/raylib-coro-demo/coro/README.md

 Out of the box no, unless perhaps you're using a language that supports it directly such as Lua.
 The Lua interpreter has a powerful coroutine library that allows one to mimic the concept of many threads without actually spawning native OS threads.
 Go has a similar ability called `goroutines` which are also lightweight threads but they get mapped over multiple OS scheduled threads to maximize CPU core usage.

-There's always a trade-off however, with something like `goroutines`; these are preemtible + scheduled over many native threads so you have to be conscious of data-races and how work gets synchronized.
+There's always a trade-off however, with something like `goroutines`; these are preemptible + scheduled over many native threads so you have to be conscious of data-races and how work gets synchronized.

 Although Go and Lua are powerful, Go's flavor of concurrency is not what I want and Lua is a scripting language which can be slow.
 (Not LuaJit - see Love2D).